johnli0135/parenthesizer/README.md

 `/def f n`: define an operator `f` to take `n` arguments, or to take a variable number of arguments if `n` is not specified.

+`/del f ...`: delete `f` and any additional arguments from the list of known operators.

 `/mask f ...`: treat `f` and any additional arguments as normal identifiers rather than operators.

 `/unmask f ...`: undo `/mask f ...`.